 We get a sense of what some of these delights are in what the apostle Paul called “the fruit of the Spirit”.
 This is a spiritual substance that the Holy Spirit Himself brings into our lived experience.
 Paul’s description of this fruit shows that it is rich with the pleasures of God.
 “The fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance…” (Galatians 5:22-23).

-While people with less emotion explain that they experience this fruit as behaviors or states of being, people with a surfeit of emotion tend to experience these as powerful and pleasurable emotions.
-What a joy this is for us emotional highly sensitive persons!
-For us, it’s like getting a bonus benefit from God.
+While people with little emotion might explain that they experience this fruit as behaviors or states of being, some with an abundance of emotion might experience these as powerful and pleasurable emotions.
+What a joy this can be for emotional people!
+It’s like getting a bonus benefit from God.

 Scriptures call Jesus “the Prince of Peace” (Isaiah 9:6).
 And this Prince of Peace promised to give His own peace to His disciples, saying, “Peace I leave with you, my peace I give unto you: not as the world giveth, give I unto you.”
 (John 14:27).